-The following is a list of all airfields that were used during World War 1 and World War 2 in the United Kingdom.
+The following is a list of all Historic UK Airfields that were used during World War 1 and World War 2 in the United Kingdom.
 All these fields have official listed status.
 Check also out this Bicester Air Show “Flying Highlights” video (The Pitts Special Stunt Plane)

 RAF Bicester Airfield (Oxfordshire).
 Bicester Airfield is located some 15 miles north of Oxford.
 The military airfield dates back to 1916 and this is where, in 1939, the first flight of the Handley Page Halifax prototype took place.
 Later, Bicester Airfield was the home of RAF maintenance until they left the site in 2004.
 The airfield was used from 1924 as a station for bomber aircraft and retains bomb stores, airfield defenses, a grass airfield, and perimeter hardstandings and perimeter track added in World War II.